 Use the spoolie brush to sweep the hair upwards and pull out straggly hairs.
 Then, brush the brow downwards with the spoolie brush to tidy up the top of brow shape.

 Remember to take it easy with the tweezing to avoid the over-plucked ‘90s look—skip this step if you’re unsure.

-Use a brow pencil or matte eyeshadow shade to fill any holes and patches by creating hair-like strokes and blend out the lines with a spoolie brush to get natural-looking brows.
+The last step when learning how to tame eyebrows is understanding how to fill in any inevitable gaps.
+Use a brow pencil ormatte eyeshadow shade to fill any holes and patches by creating hair-like strokes and blend out the lines with a spoolie brush to get natural-looking brows.